spilin/mincer/README.md

 <a name="digest"/>
 ### Digest

-Digest is very usefull for cache invalidation on your views when you are using custom queries.
+Digest is very useful for cache invalidation on your views when you are using custom queries.
 We will modify a bit example:

     class EmployeesListQuery < Mincer::Base
         digest! %w{employee_updated_at company_updated_at}